 Cappadocia not only treats visitors to a magical landscape; it also lets them make merry through various festivals at certain times of the year.
 These festivals include:

 - Cappadox: This festival has been around since 2015, and it blends local and international contemporary art with gastronomy, music, and other outdoor programs.
 It is hosted in June for a couple of days.

 - Cappadocia Music Festival: This week-long festival showcases various choirs and orchestras.
 It is held in unique settings, including Byzantine churches, hidden courtyards, and caves, filling the Cappadocian air with the sweet sounds of classical music.
 The Cappadocia Music Festival is held in July.

 - Balloon Fest Cappadocia: This event is held over four days in July and celebrates Cappadocia’s hot air ballooning tradition.
 It is entirely free, and the only charges are for parking on the event site.
 The event showcases the fantastic sight of over 100 balloons filling the Cappadocian sky, and revelers enjoy fairground rides, trade stands, and entertainment.

 10. Wine in Cappadocia

 Planning a trip to Cappadocia soon?
-Check this guide to learn more about this region and let us show you around the way you desire.
+Then, check this guide to learn more about this region, and let us show you around the way you desire.